 Alvin Buckwold Child Development Centre Provides a range of diagnostic and treatment services to children 0-18 years age, as well as support for families.
 Ministry of Health, Alvin Buckwold Child Development Centre, Saskatchewan Health Authority

-Autism Individualized Funding Supports a family’s ability to purchase services that best suit their child’s individual needs, who is under 12 years of age and has been diagnosed with Autism Spectrum Disorder, giving the family flexibility to choose from a range of eligible therapeutic interventions, respite and supports that will most benefit their child.
-Ministries of Education, Health and Social Services, parents, service delivery providers and professionals
+Individualized funding provides parents with funding to purchase services that best suit their child's individual needs.
+This gives parents the flexibility to choose from a range of approved eligible therapeutic interventions and family supports that will most benefit their child.

-Family Respite Program Provides parents or guardians of children with a diagnosis of intellectual disability, and meet the mandate of Community Living Service Delivery, with access to a monthly benefit payment for children up to the age of 18.
-The benefit amount is dependent upon the assessed need of the child and household income.
-The funding enables parents or guardians to purchase short-term alternative or additional supervision and care of the child(ren).
-This helps to improve the caregiver’s physical, emotional, and spiritual health and wellbeing.
-Ministry of Social Services
+Family Respite Program Provides parents or guardians of children up to age 18 with a diagnosis of intellectual disability, who meet the mandate of Community Living Service Delivery, with access to a monthly benefit payment to purchase respite services.

 Fetal Alcohol Spectrum Disorder (FASD) Network of Saskatchewan